ayushk7102/hand-tracking-gesture-recognition/README.md

 ## Gesture recognition
 Using a ResNet-18 architecture.
 The approach uses transfer learning using pre-trained weights, with additional training on a subsample of the HaGRID dataset.
 The model achieves about 91% accuracy on pre-made annotated frames, and about 68% accuracy when tested using actual webcam footage.

+An alternative approach was tried using the MobileNetV3 architecture, with fully pre-trained weights.
+This did not perform as well as ResNet.

 The 18 gesture classes in the dataset, excluding a 19th 'No gesture' class.